Jema'a

-Jema'a (also written Ajemaa and Jama'a) is a Local Government Area in southern Kaduna State, Nigeria with headquarters at Kafanchan.
+Jema'a (also written Ajemaa and Jama'a) is a town and Local Government Area in southern Kaduna State, Nigeria with headquarters at Kafanchan.
 The Local Government Council is chaired by Yunana Barde.
 It has an area of 1,384 km^{2} and a population of 278,202 at the 2006 census.
 The postal code of the area is 801.

 Geography

 Landscape

 Jema'a Local Government Area lies on a broad low - lying topography with gently rolling plains on either side. it is flanked by two rivers.
 To the northwestern side of the area is the Amere or Mada river popularly referred to as River Wonderful by the people because it has claimed many lives including those of some of the colonial engineers during the rail bridge construction at Aduwan (another bridge build on the same river during the British colonial era exists near Kogum River Station).
 The second river to the southeast is the Sanga (or the Kogum River) sourced from the plateau.
 Both rivers merge close to the Kogum River Station.
 There lie in addition, numerous hills, valleys streams.
 The undulating lands also provide fertile grounds for agricultural activities.
-The area has an average humidity of thirty percent and an average wind speed of eleven kilometers per hour.
+The area has an average humidity of thirty percent and an average wind speed of eleven kilometres per hour (seven miles per hour).

+Climate conditionn

+Jema’a Local Government Area experiences a tropical wet-and-dry climate with a warm and humid rainy season followed by a hot and partly cloudy dry season.
+Recent weather-data show daytime temperatures around 25-28 °C during cloudy or rainy periods, with nighttime lows near 20 °C, high humidity (often above 80-90 %) and frequent thunderstorms during the rainy months.
+The onset of the rainy season typically brings heavy rain, thunderstorms and high cloud cover, while the dry season has lower humidity, less rainfall, and increased sunshine hours.